syncfusion-content/angular-docs/angular/ReportViewer/Report-Service-For-DotNet-Core.md

 <tr>
 <td>
 PostFormReportAction</td><td>
-Action (HttpPost) method for posting the request for report exporting.
-It requires only in ASP.NET Core platform</td></tr>
+Action (HttpPost) method for posting the request to export the report.
+It requires only in ASP.NET Core platform.</td></tr>
 <tr>
 <td>
 OnInitReportOptions</td><td>
-Report initialization method that is triggered when report begins to be processed.</td></tr>
+Triggers the report initialization method when the report has to be processed.</td></tr>
 <tr>
 <td>
 OnReportLoaded</td><td>
-Report loaded method that is triggered when report and sub report begin loading.</td></tr>
+Triggers the report loaded method when the report and subreport begin loading.</td></tr>
 </table>

 ### ReportHelper